cbassa/asm/README.md

-# stas
+# ASM: All-Sky Monitor
-Satellite detection in all sky images
+Monitoring of meteors and satellites in all sky images.